Adivinedude/UART-Echo-Service/README.md

 If I build and load the verilog with yosys and nextpnr, the error is present and the design broken.
 If I build this with GOWIN's toolchain, the design works as expected.

-anyone have any tips about this kind of problem?
-If this is a bug in yosys, whats the proper way to report it?

 Dev board tang nano 9k.

 UART.fs - Yosys/nextpnr